Ranking that Big Box of DVDs and Blu-rays that Phil and Val Gave Me

 • Every time I saw a cell phone, I was like: Were they ever that small?

-7. Monty Python’s The Meaning of Life
+10. Monty Python’s The Meaning of Life

-• This is another one of those movies that I’ve bits of, but never the whole thing.
+• This is another one of those movies that I’ve seen bits of, but never the whole thing.
 Monty Python has always been hit or miss, and this one feels a bit of a miss.
 The sketches are good, but it just feels like a slog to get through them all.

-8. The Venture Bros.
+13. The Venture Bros.
 Season 3

 • I really loved Venture Bros. when it first came on.
 Season 1 and 2 were pretty cool, and the Season 4 final was super cool.
 But Season 3.
 Ooof.
 This was a horrible season.
 Oh well.
 Can’t win them all.

-9. TRON Legacy
+15. TRON Legacy

 • Oh my god.
 This movie is PAINFUL.
 It’s basically every tech-bros’ wet dream.
 In the first 5 minutes, the lead is weaving through traffic on a motorcycle and I hate him.
 You know a movie is going to be bad when you’re actively rooting against the lead.
 There’s a Dollar General David Bowie.
 Daft Punk does not help this movie.
 Maybe I’ve just heard them too much?
 I really don’t like the effects in this movie.
 They just seem kinda average.
 But maybe it’s because I’m watching it on a TV and this was meant for IMAX?
 All that said: I do like the break into cubes effect that they do when a program gets derezzed.